 "She's not wrong.
 We've all had to choke down the most vile-" Tony paused when he saw Agent Gray, looking very well and standing in the doorway of the break room, steaming cup in her hand.

 "As promised, Mr. Stark," she said as she handed over the coffee.
 "I trust this means no more unannounced visits to my apartment."

 Tony took a sip and, for a moment, he was in love.
 "I promise nothing.
 I am a man of routine after all."

 Steve, when he realized Tony was intent on flirting with the coffee girl, continued on his way.

 "Good morning, Captain Rogers," Agent Gray said softly as he passed, as she did every morning.

-Still, Steve suddenly had the feeling that whatever had been missing from his life the past three days was suddenly put back in place.
+Unknown to either, further up the hall, Steve suddenly had the feeling that whatever had been missing from his life the past three days was suddenly put back in place.
 Something gentle soothed his nervous edges and the next person to greet him was answered with a genuine smile.
 Today felt like it was going to be a pretty good day after all.